top of page

 Told it was “all in her head” or simply “Post-Treatment Lyme Disease Syndrome,” she felt abandoned by the conventional medical model.

-Wendy’s story is not unique; it’s a catalyst.
 It forces us to ask the critical question explored in the provocative paper, “How terminology drives our understanding of endosymbiotic organelles”: What if the words we use to define an illness limit our ability to heal it?

 Just as the paper argues that calling mitochondria “organelles” instead of “bacteria” blinds us to their true nature, labeling Wendy’s condition as a “syndrome” rather than a persistent, complex bacterial infection shapes every aspect of research, treatment, and compassion.